 The early bird gets the juiciest worm.

 How do you know when to get a private health-based plan?
 Use the 2020-2021 federal poverty guidelines to aid you.
 If your business is making 300-400% above the federal poverty level, it’s time to switch to a private plan.
 Not sure?
 I’m happy to help guide you.
-Book a FREE 15 minute consult call with me.
+Book a 15 minute consult call with me.

 Advantages of having the right type of small business health insurance: